 Since our inception, inflation has not had a material effect on our operations.
-We had no material commitments for capital expenses as of March 31, 2008.
+We had no material commitments for capital expenses as of June 30, 2008.

-The following table represents our contractual obligations and commitments at December 31, 2007 (in thousands of U.S. dollars):
+The following table represents our contractual obligations and commitments at June 30, 2008 (in thousands of U.S. dollars):

-Less than 1-3 4-5 More than 5
+Less than 1 year 1-3 years 4-5 years More than 5 years Total

-1 year years years years Total

-Englert Lease (1) \$ 102 \$ 185 \$ - \$ - \$ 287
+Englert Lease (1) \$ 92 \$ 144 \$- \$ - \$ 236

-Maplewood Lease (2) 361 755 663 1,779
+Maplewood Lease (2) 337 1,166 67 1,570

-Drug purchase commitments (3) 436 184 29 649
+Drug purchase commitments (3) 711 277 31 1,019

-McGill License (4) 506 1,332 1,838
+McGill License (4) 517 1,292 1,809

 OHSU License (5)

-GSK (6)
+GSK License (6)

+Netherlands Cancer Institute - Antoni van Leeuwenhoek Hospital License (7) 252 252

-Total \$ 1,405 \$2,456 \$ 692 \$ - \$4,553
+Total \$ 1,909 \$2,879 \$ 98 \$ - \$4,886

 - (1) In April 2004, we entered into a lease for facilities in Durham, North Carolina.
-Amounts shown assume the maximum amounts due under the lease. - (2) In August 2005, we entered into a lease for new office and laboratory facilities in Durham, North Carolina.
 Amounts shown assume the maximum amounts due under the lease.
-We received lease and capital inducements to enter into the lease, including a 50 percent discount for the first 24 months of the 84-month lease term and capital inducements with a fair market value of \$0.5 million. - (3) Commitments to our third party manufacturing vendors that supply drug substance primarily for our clinical studies. - (4) Research obligations are shown in the table.
+In July 2008, we entered into an agreement with another company to sublease this facility. - (2) In August 2005, we entered into a lease for new office and laboratory facilities in Durham, North Carolina.
+Amounts shown assume the maximum amounts due under the lease. - (3) Commitments to our third party manufacturing vendors that supply drug substance primarily for our clinical studies. - (4) Research obligations are shown in the table.
 Royalty payments, which are contingent on sales, are not included. - (5) Under the license agreement with OHSU for STS, we are required to pay specified amounts in the event that we complete certain Adherex-initiated clinical trials.
-For example, upon the completion of the Phase III clinical trial with SIOPEL or COG, we may become responsible for a payment to OHSU of up to \$0.5 million.
+For example, upon the successful completion of the Phase III clinical trial with SIOPEL or COG, we may become responsible for a payment to OHSU of up to \$0.5 million.
+In addition, under the license agreement upon the first commercial sale of STS we may become responsible for another payment to OHSU of up to \$0.3 million.
 Royalty payments, which are contingent on sales, are not included. - (6) Royalty and milestone payments that we may be required to pay, which are contingent on sales or progress of clinical trials, are not included.
 Under the terms of the Development and License Agreement with GSK, if we file an NDA with the FDA, we may be required to pay a development milestone of \$5.0 million to GSK.
 Depending upon whether the NDA is approved by the FDA and whether eniluracil becomes a commercial success, we may be required to pay up to an additional \$70.0 million in development and sales milestones for the initial approved indication, plus double-digit royalties based on annual net sales.
-We may also be required to pay up to \$15.0 million to GSK for each FDA-approved indication.
+We may also be required to pay up to \$15.0 million to GSK for each FDA-approved indication. - (7) In May 2008, we completed a license agreement with the Netherlands Cancer Institute Antoni van Leeuwenhoek Hospital for the exclusive use of data from a completed Phase III trial with STS to prevent hearing loss in adults with head and neck cancer.
+The payment amounts shown in the table above are contingent upon a quality assurance audit of the data from the study.